Sandesh003/NodeJs-Nginx-ReverseProxy-CertBot-Socket-Configurations/README.md

 + it will now show your home route content

 ## CertBot Configurations:-
+Certbot is usually meant to be used to switch an existing HTTP site to work in HTTPS (and, afterward, to continue renewing the site's HTTPS certificates whenever necessary).<br>
+An SSL/TLS certificate is a digital object that allows systems to verify the identity & subsequently establish an encrypted network connection to another system using the Secure Sockets Layer/Transport Layer Security (SSL/TLS) protocol.

 > Refere to [CertBot-Nginx](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/) if you want to learn more.